-Definition greenhouse effect
+Definition of greenhouse effect

-- Desertification and drought causing hunger pandemics.
+- Desertification and droughts, which cause famine pandemics.

-- Deforestation, which further increases the change.
+- Deforestation, which further increases change.

 - Destruction of ecosystems.

 - Water vapor (H2O)

 - Carbon dioxide (CO2) Ozone (O3)

 - Nitrous oxide (N2O)

 - Sulfur hexafluoride (SF6)

 These gases have a strong absorption capacity of heat energy in the infrared region of the spectrum.